cmu-18739-f24/aditin/rat-clone-2/problem.md

 ## Description

 The imposter was able to fool us last time, so we've strengthened our defenses!
+Note: this problem is meant to be solved without access to the source code, but cmgr won't let me publish without including it!

 ## Details